This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 What counts as “disruptive” will vary by context, but a school disagreeing with your position, or thinking your speech is controversial or in “bad taste,” is not enough to make it disruptive.
 Courts have upheld students’ rights to wear things like an anti-war armband, an armband opposing the right to get an abortion, and a shirt supporting the LGBTQ community.
 You can look up the rules for student expression in your school’s student code of conduct or your district’s board policies.

-A school can’t restrict the message of your speech unless your speech is lewd or offensive, causes substantial disruption, promotes drug use, or would make someone think that what you’re saying is endorsed by your school.
+A school can’t restrict the message of your speech unless your speech falls into certain categories, such as if it is lewd or offensive, causes substantial disruption, or promotes drug use.
 So, if your school allows shirts with messages, it has to allow a t-shirt with any other message, such as “Gay Pride.”
 A school disagreeing with your position or thinking your speech is controversial is not enough to make your speech disruptive or offensive.

 Can I organize a protest in school?